What is a Link Building Campaign?

 Link building can be an extremely time-consuming process, but taking shortcuts is not recommended.

-Running a link building campaign typically includes 4 steps (all of which we will discuss in-depth):
+Running a link building campaign typically includes 4 steps:

 • Prospecting (finding websites that make for good link building opportunities)